enricopolanski/functional-programming/README.md

 ## Currying

-First of all we need to model a function that accepts two arguments of type `B` e `C` (we can use a tuple for this) and returns a value of type `D`:
+First of all we need to model a function that accepts two arguments of type `B` and `C` (we can use a tuple for this) and returns a value of type `D`:

 ```ts
 g: (args: [B, C]) => D